 Don’t rush a job, as you’re more likely to have an accident.
 Carefully plan what you need to do before you start.
 And know your limitations.
 If you’re unsure about a particular job, consult a professional – particularly when dealing with electrics.

-If you do get into trouble, your home insurance should cover you for some circumstances as long you've added Accidental Damage to your policy. .
+If you do get into trouble, your home insurance may cover certain accidents (such as drilling through a water pipe) as long as you have Accidental Damage cover included with your policy.